The Core Programme

 Each student chooses a TAC consisting of the supervisor and two further scientists independent of the supervisor, called mentors.
 We recommend that one mentor is from a field closely related to the doctoral research project and the other from a different field but with complementary expertise.
 One of the mentors needs to be at least an independent group leader.
 The committee meets with the student at least once per year to discuss the planning and progress of the research project and any other matter of importance.
 TAC members comment upon the research proposal, the first and second year report, and on all oral presentations.
 The TAC is involved in the decision about when the experimental work should be considered complete and the student should write-up.
 Mentors are available for discussions and advice to the student on all matters.
 The thesis committee form needs to be filled in during all TAC meetings and the electronically signed document must be sent to the GSfBS office (isabell.witt(at)uni-koeln.de) together with a PDF of the report.
 Please download the form and open it with Adobe Reader or Professional for electronic signatures.

 2. Written and oral reports

-To offer possibilities for learning to plan a project and identifying with the purpose of the experiment, doctoral candidates write a research proposal for their chosen or assigned project within five months.
+To offer possibilities for learning to plan a scientific project, doctoral candidates write a research proposal for their chosen or assigned project within five months.
 The research proposal will be discussed with the TAC within six months after the doctorate has started.

-It is compulsory that the doctoral candidate will meet with the mentors alone for a minimum of ten minutes before or after the TAC meeting.
+It is compulsory that the doctoral candidate will meet with the mentors alone for a minimum of ten minutes before or after each TAC meeting.